 You must make an effort to do some form of physical activity during the day.
 It could be walking, dancing, yoga or hitting the gym which will keep your gut moving and improve digestion.
-Not only that, regular exercise will also help burn the extra calories that you have gained because of over eating and keep you feeling active, agile and happy.
+Not only that, but regular exercise will also help burn the extra calories that you have gained because of overeating and keep you feeling active, agile and happy.

 3. The Good Gut Probiotic Bacteria

 Give probiotic foods a try this festive season.
 Our gut health has been shown to benefit from them in several ways.
 Probiotics encourage the growth of good bacteria and decrease the growth of bad bacteria in the intestine.
-They keep your digestion regular so you will be more comfortable to enjoy the shopping trips and parties.
-Not only that, probiotics are vital for breaking down the delicious heavy foods that we eat during the festive season and prevent acid reflux and indigestion.
+They keep your digestion regular so you will be more comfortable enjoying shopping trips and parties.
+Not only that, probiotics are vital for breaking down the delicious heavy foods that we eat during the festive season and preventing acid reflux and indigestion.

 4. Boost your immunity

 Most of the festivals are celebrated during the winter months and a common cold or flu is inevitable.
 Keeping the gut healthy will also boost immunity since about 70% of the immune cells of the body are found there.
 Increasing the good bacteria in the intestine will help activate the immune cells for better immunity and reduced risk of infections.